• Skip to primary navigation

 🥣Making Ahead

-You can mix the dry ingredients, cut in the butter, mix in the cheese, and then store in the refrigerator.
-But you can not add the liquid since it will trigger the baking powder leavening, which will occur rapidly but disappear in a short time.
+You can mix the dry ingredients, cut in the butter, mix in the cheese, and then store the mixture in the refrigerator for a few days.
+However, you can not add the liquid since it will trigger the baking powder leavening, which will occur rapidly but disappear quickly.

 When ready to bake, preheat the oven, then add the buttermilk.